Ejhfast/augur-nlp-mining/README.md

 Run Reverb

 Next we process all the .txt files in the literature with Reverb, which extracts an ordered list of subject-verb-object relationships and some other data.
-We write the default Reverb output to a new file: call it corpus.tsv.
-We then remove a bunch of unnecessary stuff from corpus.csv.
-We just want to keep track of the author (this doesn't work very well, relying on a few string matching heuristics), title, subject, verb, and object for each reverb relation.
-We write this stripped version of corpus.tsv to corpus-clean.tsv, which has the format:
+The default Reverb output is in the tsv format

+Filter Fields

+We filter out the fields corresponding to the normalized subject-verb-object relationship.
+After further filtering non-ascii-decodable strings, we have the format:

-	Neil Gaiman  The Graveyard Book  he  do  it
+	he  do  it
-	Neil Gaiman  The Graveyard Book  he  ask  her
+	he  ask  her
 	...

+Filter Actions
-Next we create a list of person-action-object tokens (e.g., "the person  shake  his head") along with their frequency counts.
-We throw away everything that does have a person as its subject (we rely on pronouns: he, she, we, they, etc.) or that doesn't have a person as its object.
-We rename matching subjects as "the person" or "the people".
+After we We keep everything that has a person as its subject (we rely on pronouns: he, she, we, they, etc.) and doesn't have a person as its object.
+We rename matching subjects as "the person".
 Then we throw away everything that occurs less than N times to produce (N-person-to-object.tsv).
 This guides our analysis towards concrete actions (e.g., "he enters the room") and strips out a lot of inter-personal junk (e.g., "he said to the person").
+ Next we create a list of person-action-object tokens (e.g., "the person shake  his head") along with their frequency counts.
  This file has the format:

 	the person  enter  the room  1230
 	the person  open  the door  1134